foundation/foundation-emails/docs/pages/tips-tricks.md

 ## CSS

-**CSS Support**
+#### CSS Support
 Support of CSS properties varies greatly between email clients.
-You're best off sticking with the basics and not getting to fancy.
+You're best off sticking with the basics and not getting too fancy.

-This guide will really save you some pain when writing CSS:
+This CSS compatibily chart will really save you some pain when writing CSS:
 [CSS Support Chart](https://www.campaignmonitor.com/css/b/)

 For some things you can do and work-arounds, see the <a href="#progressive-enhancement">Progressive Enhancement</a> section below.

-**Inlining CSS**
+---

+#### Inlining CSS

 Gmail strips the `<head>` (and, consequently, `<style>`) tags from your email.
 Therefor your email's CSS needs to be inlined.
 You know, like old school CSS: